US strikes on a Yemeni oil port kill 74 people, Houthis say, in deadliest attack of Trump campaign

 DUBAI, United Arab Emirates — (AP) — U.S. airstrikes targeting an oil port held by Yemen's Houthi rebels killed 74 people and wounded 171 others, the group said Friday, marking the single-deadliest known attack under President Donald Trump's new campaign targeting the rebels.

-But the strike on the Ras Isa oil port, which sent massive fireballs shooting into the night sky, represented a major escalation for the American campaign.
-The Houthis immediately released graphic footage of those killed in the attack.
+But the strike on the Ras Isa port, which sent massive fireballs shooting into the night sky, represented a major escalation for the American campaign by hitting oil facilities for the first time.

 In a statement, Central Command said that “U.S. forces took action to eliminate this source of fuel for the Iran-backed Houthi terrorists and deprive them of illegal revenue that has funded Houthi efforts to terrorize the entire region for over 10 years.”

 “This strike was not intended to harm the people of Yemen, who rightly want to throw off the yoke of Houthi subjugation and live peacefully,” it added.
-It did not acknowledge any casualties and declined to comment when asked by The Associated Press regarding civilians reportedly being killed.
+It did not acknowledge any casualties from the attack or offer any damage assessment.

+Satellite images from Planet Labs PBC and analyzed by The Associated Press Friday showed destroyed tanks and vehicles at the port as oil leaks into the Red Sea.

 The Iranian-backed Houthis later Friday launched a missile toward Israel that was intercepted, the Israeli military said.
 Sirens sounded in Tel Aviv and other areas.

-The Ras Isa port, a collection of three oil tanks and refining equipment, sits in Yemen's Hodeida governorate along the Red Sea.
-NASA satellites that track forest fires showed an intense blaze early Friday at the site just off Kamaran Island, targeted by intense U.S. airstrikes over the past few days.
+The Ras Isa port, a collection of oil tanks and refining equipment, sits in Yemen's Hodeida governorate along the Red Sea.
+It is just off Kamaran Island, targeted by intense U.S. airstrikes over the past few days.

-The Houthis’ al-Masirah satellite news channel aired graphic footage of the aftermath, showing corpses strewn across the site.
-It said paramedic and civilians workers at the port had been killed in the attack, which sparked a massive explosion and fires.
+The Houthis’ al-Masirah satellite news channel aired graphic footage of the aftermath, showing corpses strewn across the site and smashed tanker trucks ablaze.

-The Ras Isa port also is the terminus of an oil pipeline stretching to Yemen's energy-rich Marib governorate, which remains held by allies of Yemen's exiled government.
-The Houthis expelled that government from Yemen's capital, Sanaa, back in 2015.
+The port also is the terminus of an oil pipeline stretching to Yemen's energy-rich Marib governorate, which remains held by allies of Yemen's exiled government.
+The Houthis expelled that government from Yemen's capital, Sanaa, back in 2014.
 However, oil exports have been halted by the decadelong war and the Houthis have used Ras Isa to bring in oil.

+Ras Isa takes in gasoline, diesel and liquefied petroleum gas for the Houthis.
+The damage from the strikes could have serious impacts on life in Houthi-held areas of Yemen.

-“This completely unjustified aggression represents a flagrant violation of Yemen’s sovereignty and independence and a direct targeting of the entire Yemeni people,” the Houthis said in a statement carried by the SABA news agency they control.
-“It targets a vital civilian facility that has served the Yemeni people for decades.”
+“It targets a vital civilian facility that has served the Yemeni people for decades," the Houthis said in a statement.

-On April 9, the U.S. State Department issued a warning about oil shipments to Yemen.

-“The United States will not tolerate any country or commercial entity providing support to foreign terrorist organizations, such as the Houthis, including offloading ships and provisioning oil at Houthi-controlled ports,” it said.
+On April 9, the U.S. State Department issued a warning about oil shipments to Yemen, saying it would “not tolerate any country or commercial entity providing support to foreign terrorist organizations, such as the Houthis.”

-The attack follows Israeli airstrikes on the Houthis which previously hit port and oil infrastructure used by the rebels after their attacks on Israel.
+The attack follows Israeli airstrikes on the Houthis which previously hit port and oil infrastructure used by the rebels after their attacks on Israel, including Ras Isa.

 The attack represented the deadliest known attack so far in the campaign, analysts said.
 However, “it’s been so difficult to assess the fatalities,” said Luca Nevola, the senior analyst for Yemen and the Gulf at the Armed Conflict Location & Event Data Project.